Particle-hole asymmetric phases in doped twisted bilayer graphene: CONCLUSION

 By performing Hartree--Fock calculations, we have obtained a variety of states as a function of integer fillings from $-3$ to $+3$ of the nearly-flat bands.
 These symmetry-broken ordered states originate from the valley, spin, and orbital degrees of freedom.
 The orbital polarization, which spontaneously breaks the discrete $C_{2z}\mathcal{T}$ symmetry, appears promptly at several fillings and is particularly important, as it is missing from the alternative treatments such as those based on the Bistritzer--MacDonald model.
 Our results are not symmetric with respect to electron and hole doping, consistent with the experimental observations on TBG near the magic angle (see previous Section~\ref{sec:comparison} for detailed comparison with experiments).
 This asymmetry is natural for the model derived from first principles which lacks particle-hole symmetry, in contrast to approximate models such as the BM model that have been subject of many previous studies.

 We found symmetry-broken insulating states at $\nu=0,-1,+2$.
-In many cases, several ground state candidates have very close total energies, less than 0.05~meV apart, suggesting that the precise nature of the ground state depends delicately on the microscopic model parameters, which in turn depend sensitively on the twist angle, encapsulation, defects, and strain effects.
+In many cases, several ground state candidates have very close total energies, less than 0.16~meV apart, suggesting that the precise nature of the ground state depends delicately on the microscopic model parameters, which in turn depend sensitively on the twist angle, encapsulation, defects, and strain effects.
 Properly including exchange interactions is crucial to obtain insulating states especially at $\nu = -1,+2$.

-We found the insulating states at $\nu=-1$ and $\nu=2$ to be anomalous Hall insulators characterized by a non-zero Chern number of the occupied bands.
+We found the anomalous Hall insulators among insulating fillings, characterized by a non-zero Chern number of the occupied band, in which the anomalous Hall state tends to be a ground state at $\nu = -1$.
 Several semimetallic states with clearly separable but overlapping in energy conduction and valence bands can also be described as `failed' Chern insulators, with a well defined Chern number of the valence bands.
 These metallic states are predicted to have (non-quantized) anomalous Hall effect due to non-zero integrated Berry curvature of the occupied bands.

 Hartree-Fock is of course a limited theory for interacting systems.
 In comparison to Hartree-only approximations, the Fock term tends to create broken-symmetry mean field states, of which we find a number that roughly correspond to experimental observations; however, we view it as unlikely that the Hartree-Fock ground states are sufficiently accurate to determine the ground state with high confidence.
 Recently, \cite{2023arXiv230113024D}, there have been DMFT+Hartree studies of the same model, along with the aforementioned Hartree-only \cite{Calder2020Interactions} calculations.
 Those calculations drop both the exchange $H_X$ and the Fock term from consideration, which we show are both important to stabilizing symmetry-broken states.
-In future work, it would be interesting to see if correlated calculations correct towards the symmetry-broken states.
+We note that DMFT calulations based on symmetry-broken states have been performed using the THF model \cite{rai2023dynamical}.
+In future works, it would be interesting to see if a multi-site extension of DMFT can be implemented for the eight-orbital model of TBG to capture long-range correlations, as we did in the present work.
+Moreover, the effects of particle-hole asymmetry, crucial to the present study, remain to be explored with DMFT.

+We note in passing that recently, Shi \emph{et al.} \cite{shi2024moireopticalphononsdancing} incorporated the phononic modes into the eight-orbital model, motivating future works to study the pairing fluctuations and translational symmetry breaking orders such as Kekul\'e-type ordering.